Skip to content

 )

-from elysia import Settings
+from elysia import Settings, Tree

 my_settings = Settings()

-Which you can then configure manually, either by my_settings.configure(...) (which takes exactly the same arguments as configure), or by using my_settings.smart_setup(), which uses recommended models based on the API keys and/or models set in the .env file, prioritising Gemini 2.0 Flash for the base and complex model.
+This tree will use the my_settings object instead of the global one.
+If not specified, it will use the global settings.
+You can configure my_settings manually, either by my_settings.configure(...) (which takes exactly the same arguments as configure), or by using my_settings.smart_setup(), which uses recommended models based on the API keys and/or models set in the .env file, prioritising Gemini 2.0 Flash for the base and complex model.
+See the reference page for more details.

-You can set everything in advance via creating a .env file in the root directory of your working directory, including the models, providers, and api keys.
+The third alternative: you can set everything in advance via creating a .env file in the root directory of your working directory, including the models, providers, and api keys.
 For example:

 BASE_MODEL=gpt-4.1-mini